Charlychee/Visual-Inertial-SLAM/README.md

 # Visual Inertial SLAM

+## Implementation
+This was implemented in Python using Numpy.
+The code has been redacted, if you wish you see, you may contact me at charles.lychee@gmail.com

 ## Dead Reckoning
 This uses purely control inputs to estimate where our agent is.
 This is a naive approach that accumulates error in motion noise.
 <img src='03_CombinedDR.gif'>